All in a Day’s Work - Fighting Smuggling, Narcotics, Financial and Cyber Crimes

 Learn About Careers in Immigration and Customs Enforcement

-This post is part of a blog series in which University Dean of Security Studies Dr. Nadav Morag outlines areas within the field.
+This post is part of a blog series in which Dr. Nadav Morag outlines areas within the field.
 From the government at federal, state and local levels, to the private sector, homeland security is a wide-ranging field, and Dr. Morag will explore its history and future in the weeks to come.
 This week, he explores Immigration and Customs Enforcement, an agency that combines hands-on detective work with serious analytical skills.

 U.S. Immigration and Customs Enforcement (ICE) serves as the nation’s primary investigative agency with respect to immigration and customs-related criminal activity.
 The agency was created in 2003 by combining the investigative arms of the U.S. Customs Service and the U.S. Immigration and Naturalization Service.
 Today, it is a part of the Department of Homeland Security (DHS).
 While Customs and Border Protection (CBP), focuses largely on the screening of individuals and cargo at international borders (land, ports and airports), ICE engages more in apprehending illegal aliens already in the country and investigating the illegal movement of people and goods to and within the United States.
 (This includes human smuggling, narcotics and weapons smuggling, financial crimes and cybercrimes.)
 In a sense, and somewhat simplistically, ICE is more akin to the FBI (which is also an investigative agency), only with a focus on immigration and customs issues, whereas CBP is more akin to the uniformed patrol personnel of a state or local law enforcement agency.